identity-com/docs/showcase/README.md

 # View the updated DID document
 $ cryptid document

-# Update c- Mint NFT [http://candy.identity.com](http://candy.identity.com)ryptid configuration to use the new key file
+# Update cryptid configuration to use the new key file
 $ cryptid config set keyFile $(pwd)/key2.json

 # Remove the key